 Cargo transportation in Lithuania

 Lithuania is part of the intercontinental railway network of TRACECA.
-TRACECA is a railway network with a total Russian standard railway track length of 5,113 km, connecting European Union countries with Caucasus and Central Asia: Armenia, Azerbaijan, Bulgaria, Georgia, Kazakhstan, Iran, Moldova, Romania, Turkey, Ukraine, Uzbekistan, Tajikistan, Turkmenistan.
+TRACECA is a railway track length of 5,113 km, connecting European Union countries with Caucasus and Central Asia: Armenia, Azerbaijan, Bulgaria, Georgia, Kazakhstan, Iran, Moldova, Romania, Turkey, Ukraine, Uzbekistan, Tajikistan, Turkmenistan.

-Cargo transportation in TRACECA network speeds up the communication between the Black Sea region and China.
-Now China can be reached in just 15 days and the Black Sea countries – within 55 hours.
-In 2013, 120.7 million tonnes of truck cargo and 48 million tonnes of rail freight was transported along the country’s roads.
-In the joint structure of freight, cargo carried on international routes accounted for 69.1%.
+Cargo transportation in TRACECA network speeds up the communication between the Black Sea region and Asia.
+Now Asia can be reached in just 15 days and the Black Sea countries – within 55 hours.